-Higher density means that 5G has the ability to support 10x more connected devices, per square kilometer of network, as compared to 4G.
-On a 4G network, only 100k devices can simultaneously operate in one square kilometer.
-With this, 4G can enable devices like smartphones, smartwatches, and vehicles, all in close proximity, to be connected to the same tower cell site.
+Higher density means that 5G has the ability to support 10x more connected devices, per square kilometer of network, as compared to 4G LTE.
+On a 4G LTE network, only 100k devices can simultaneously operate in one square kilometer.
+With this, 4G LTE can enable devices like smartphones, smartwatches, and vehicles, all in close proximity, to be connected to the same cell tower site.

 In comparison, on a 5G network, 1 million devices can simultaneously operate in one square kilometer.
-Therefore, 5G allows for the proliferation of the Internet of Things.
+Therefore, 5G allows for the proliferation of the Internet of Things (IoT).
 Simply put, 5G enables millions of low-cost sensors, distributed everywhere, to be connected to the network.

-Key Difference Between 4G and 5G for Higher Density
+Difference Between 4G LTE and 5G for Higher Density

-In 4G, there was a scarcity value associated with a connection to a tower cell site.
-This is because 4G technology facilitates ~2k connections per tower cell site.
-In turn, this means each individual connection to the tower cell site is scarce in its value.
-As a result, this scarcity drove a need for the carriers (e.g., AT&T, Verizon and T-Mobile) to generate a minimum threshold of revenue for each user connected to their tower cell sites.
+In 4G LTE, there was a scarcity value associated with a connection to a cell tower site.
+This is because 4G LTE technology facilitates ~2k connections per cell tower site.
+In turn, this means each individual connection to the cell tower site is scarce in its value.
+As a result, this scarcity drove a need for the carriers (e.g., AT&T, Verizon and T-Mobile) to generate a minimum threshold of revenue for each user connected to their cell tower sites.

 Use Cases for Higher Density

-Because the scarcity of connections is eliminated, it enables more sensors, more devices, and other Internet of Things devices to be connected to a tower cell site, simultaneously.
-As a result of this increase in density, sensors can be cost effectively used in many different industries, where they could not have been cost-effectively before.
+Because the scarcity of connections is eliminated, it enables more sensors, more devices, and other Internet of Things (IoT) devices to be connected to a cell tower site, simultaneously.
+As a result of this increase in density, sensors can be cost-effectively used in many different industries, where they could not have economically been before.
 These applications include utility management, pipeline management and traffic management.

 (4) Added Capacity (Network Throughput)

-Throughput means how fast bits per hertz of spectrum can travel to the network and how much capacity can be taken over a certain point in time or certain spectrum band of network, at each frequency.
+Throughput means how fast bits per hertz of spectrum can travel to the network and how much capacity can be used over a certain point in time, or certain spectrum band of a network, at each frequency.
 Specifically, throughput improvements are important because data usage is increasing by 30%+ each year.
 Thus, all that extra demand on the network requires more capacity, particularly in high traffic areas, which 5G offers.